shdragron/RAG-Based-Talent-Search-and-Recommendation-System/README.md

 ![image](https://github.com/user-attachments/assets/c0081eb6-1b22-4a82-80d6-ff55cff0b1f3)

 ## Project Overview
 This project aims to develop a "RAG-Based Talent Search and Recommendation System" to streamline corporate recruitment processes and quickly identify the most suitable candidates.
 The project utilizes Retrieval-Augmented Generation (RAG) technology to efficiently search and summarize a vast number of resumes and cover letters, providing companies with the best-fit candidates.

+The project team included an HR specialist whose insights were instrumental in ensuring that the system effectively meets real-world recruitment needs.
+Their expertise contributed to designing a solution tailored to the complex requirements of modern hiring processes.

 Currently, the recruitment environment is highly inefficient, requiring manual review of a massive volume of documents.
 This project aims to solve these issues by using state-of-the-art NLP technology, specifically RAG, to automate the document search and summary process, thereby maximizing the efficiency of recruitment processes.